tercen/starter_guide/docs/Introduction.md

 - **Upload workflow:** Upload a workflow which was exported from another project.
 - **Project Settings:** Change Name, Description or Privacy Settings.
 - **Clone Project:** Make a copy of this project for a new user or team.
 Anything with a clone icon can be copied to one of your projects or teams.

-### Readme.md

-Tercen creates a "Readme" notebook for each project.
-It is the display page for your project and can contain links to visualisations inside the workflow.
-The file is created with Markdown a lightweight scripting language.

 ---